What is Just Think: Teens Making Smart Choices?

 We’re too busy too come.

 If you have even 30 minutes to stop by, we’ll make it worth your while.
 We’ll have a short informational session on vaping!

 My teen says this sounds boring.

 The exhibitors are making their tables engaging for teens with things like trivia questions, videos, giveaways, and crafts.

-There will be live music by teen bands from the YMCA and student a capella singers.
+There will be live music by student a capella singers.

 Isn’t Newton North’s Sophomore Night the same night?
 We can’t come to the expo because we have a sophomore.

 Good question.
 The expo starts at 5:00 p.m. to give you two hours to explore the exhibits with your teen before Sophomore Night (7:00 p.m.).
 JUNIORS: Come to the expo and enter a prize drawning.
 Two students will win a ticket to the junior semi-formal!

 My teen has sports practice so we can’t come to the expo.